modmore/docs/en/03_MoreGallery/v1.x/04_Custom_Fields.md

 To manage the custom fields you'll need to write some JSON and store that in the `moregallery.custom_fields` system setting (or context setting).
 Additionally, it's also possible to set up custom fields per MoreGallery resource on the Settings tab.

+Note that these custom fields are not built in a way that they are easily searchable or filterable.
+If it's important that you can retrieve a subset of images with only a specific value, you may want to consider using the built-in tagging instead.

 [TOC]

 ## Example Custom Fields Configuration